 Apple recommends you use first-party or third-party authorized service centers to replace your battery.
 This is generally the most expensive option, but it’s also the safest.
 The procedure is less likely to go wrong, and Apple provides a 90-day guarantee for any work performed.

 Assuming the service isn’t covered by warranty or consumer law, the cost of the repairs will vary from $129 for a MacBook Air to $199 for a MacBook Pro with Retina Display.
 If your MacBook is especially old, you may be better off putting that money toward a replacement instead.
+Look out for these signs that indicate it’s time to replace your Mac.

 Head to Apple’s Mac Service and Repair website and click Start a service request to begin.
 If there are no Apple stores nearby, the website will suggest authorized third parties who can perform the work instead.
 These technicians undergo the same training as Apple’s, and provide the same guarantees.